carpentries/lesson-development-training/episodes/objectives.md

 Regardless of whether these skills conform to such a hierarchy, Bloom's Taxonomy serves as a very useful bank of action verbs for use in learning objectives.
+The Committee for Computing Education in Community Colleges has also created a [version of Blooms customized for computing related training][computeBloom].

 We will see how helpful it can be to use action verbs in learning objectives when we begin talking about exercise design in the coming episodes.